Six of the major Hawaiian bottomfish species.

 Hawaii Undersea Research Laboratories

-Bottomfish habitats are found in both state waters (i.e., 0 to 3 miles out from shore) and federal waters (3 to 12 miles from shore), which further complicates the management of this fishery.
-State waters generally hold more of the habitats and state managers from the Hawaii Division of Aquatic Resources (HDAR) have been addressing the problem with a “closed area” rather than a “closed season” approach.
-In 1998, the state created nineteen restricted fishing areas (RFAs) where bottomfishing was prohibited.
-The RFAs are a type of marine protected area or MPA and are spread throughout the main islands, protecting approximated 7.5% of the estimated 5,700 km2 bottomfish EFH.
-In May 2005, various indicators suggested that the RFAs were not significantly improving the fishery during the first 5 years of their creation.
+Bottomfish habitats are found in both state waters (i.e., 0 to 3 mi out from shore) and federal waters (3 to 12 mi from shore), which further complicates the management of this fishery.
+State waters generally hold more of the habitats, and state managers from the Hawaii Division of Aquatic Resources (HDAR) have been addressing the problem with a “closed area” rather than a “closed season” approach.
+In 1998, the state created 19 restricted fishing areas (RFAs) where bottomfishing was prohibited.
+The RFAs are a type of marine protected area (MPA) and are spread throughout the main islands, protecting an approximated 7.5% of the estimated 5,700-sq-km bottomfish EFH.
+In May 2005, various indicators suggested that the RFAs were not significantly improving the fishery during the first 5 yrs of their creation.
 The multibeam sonar data coupled with fishing surveys indicated the problem was that the RFAs were not protecting enough of the rocky habitat within the EFH.

 Nautical chart showing the location of the new proposed restricted fishing area for bottomfish.

-Fig 2: Nautical chart showing the location of the new proposed restricted fishing area for bottomfish where the LLS survey will be conducted.
+Figure 2.
+This nautical chart shows the location of the new proposed restricted fishing area for bottomfish, where the cruise team will conduct the laser line scan survey.
 Click image for larger view and image credit.

 The Pailolo Channel proposed restricted fishing area.

-Fig 3: Frame capture from Pisces submersible video obtained during a dive in the new proposed restricted fishing area.
+Figure 3.
+This frame capture from a Pisces submersible video was obtained during a dive in the new proposed restricted fishing area.
 Click image for larger view and image credit.

 Instead of abandoning their approach, state managers decided to improve the system.
 After extensive analysis of the new habitat data, new RFAs were designed that are now being reviewed by both state and federal agencies.
 These areas not only protect more EFH, but more preferred habitat within the EFH than the old areas.
-They furthermore take into account sensitive locations such as potential nursery grounds and deepwater coral beds that could be impacted by anchors and bottomfishing gear.
-One new RFA is located in the Pailolo Channel between the Islands of Molokai and Maui and is believed to be a particularly sensitive site (Fig 2).
-The habitat here seems to have not only juvenile bottomfish but also numerous coral colonies, sponges, and many other invertebrates (Fig. 3).
+They furthermore take into account sensitive locations, such as potential nursery grounds and deep-water coral beds, that could be impacted by anchors and bottomfishing gear.
+One new RFA is located in the Pailolo Channel between the Islands of Molokai and Maui and is believed to be a particularly sensitive site (fig. 2).
+The habitat here seems to have not only juvenile bottomfish but also numerous coral colonies, sponges, and many other invertebrates (fig. 3).
 However, this is based on only one Pisces V submersible dive so clearly a more comprehensive assessment needs to be carried out.
 That is the intent of the laser line scanner survey.
-The scanner will be deployed for two days on this site to obtain images of the substrate, the benthic fauna, particularly deepwater corals, and bottomfish juveniles.
+The scanner will be deployed for two days on this site to obtain images of the substrate, the benthic (sea bottom) fauna, particularly deep-water corals, and bottomfish juveniles.
 If successful, this instrument may prove to be a very valuable tool for assessing other bottomfish habitats in Hawaii and elsewhere in the Pacific.